Igalia/ref-cpp/milestones/m5/externref-in-llvm.md

 the heap, not to data, not to the external stack.

-WebAssembly has its own *internal* stack, of course, consisting of local variables and temporary values inside function activations.
+WebAssembly has its own *internal* stack, of course, consisting of local variables and ephemeral temporary values inside function activations.
 There, we can have externref values, flowing into functions as parameters, out as results, and within as mutable locals and ephemeral temporaries.
 But when compiling C++, we often find that a function needs to allocate with automatic duration, and that goes out to the *external* stack in linear memory.
 Externrefs can't go there.

 Externrefs can't be created by a WebAssembly program; they can only be passed into it from the outside.
 This can happen in four ways: